 6. Use reusable products.
 Recycling shouldn’t be our only defense against waste.
 From water bottles to lunch bags to grocery sacks, there are reusable versions of many of the products we typically view as disposable.

 7. Buy recycled products.
 When you buy products made from recycled materials, you help sustain the market for these products.
 When demand is high, recyclers can do more work with more materials.

 8. Recycle even what can’t go in your bin.
 Electronics, cell phones, batteries, lightbulbs and many other items that can’t go in your recycling bin can be recycled through specialized programs at various retailers.
-Use Earth911’s directory to find recyclers near you for a wide variety of items.
+Use the EPA's Electronics Donation and Recycling guide to find out where to recycle these materials.

 The benefits of recycling can’t be overstated.
 We hope this guide has provided you with the knowledge you need to either start recycling or take your recycling game to the next level.
 Check out our Learning Center for more waste and recycling resources.